aaronzhfeng/quantify_credibility/nli-semantic-clustering/docs/README.md

 ## 📝 Numbering Convention

-Documents are numbered chronologically (01-04, etc.) in the order they were created.
+Documents are numbered chronologically (01-05, etc.) in the order they were created.
 This provides a historical timeline of the project's development:

 - **01-02**: Initial setup and data preparation
 - **03-04**: Problem diagnosis and solution implementation
+- **05+**: Experiments and analysis results

 When adding new documentation:
 1. Assign the next sequential number (05, 06, etc.)